 Thus, the Civil Rights Movement and other Black movements of the time deeply impacted not only civil and political rights, but also economic and social rights.
 As soon as the Civil Rights and Voting Rights Acts were passed, Black people and many others turned their organizing to more expansive demands.
 From 1964 through 1969, civil unrest exploded in cities across the North and West as young Black people grew increasingly frustrated with unrelenting economic deprivation.
-Poor Black women began organizing for their right to an income, pressuring welfare offices to approve anyone who met the income requirements.48 Meanwhile Dr. King and other leaders launched the Poor People's Campaign to push beyond civil rights for social and economic rights, and by the end of the decade, Black movement politics shifted from Civil Rights toward Black Power.
+Poor Black women began organizing for their right to an income, pressuring welfare offices to approve anyone who met the income requirements.
+Meanwhile Dr. King and other leaders launched the Poor People's Campaign to push beyond civil rights for social and economic rights, and by the end of the decade, Black movement politics shifted from Civil Rights toward Black Power.

 Meanwhile, inspired by the gains of the Civil Rights Movement, women, LGBTQ people, Chicanos, Puerto Ricans, Asian-Americans, Indigenous people, Mexican and Filipino farmworkers, people with disabilities, and young people grew movements of their own, winning policy victories and changing American culture forever.
-Yet by the 1968 election of President Nixon, the White racial backlash was already in full swing.49 ueled by the emerging racial backlash to the 1960s as well as the government's loss of credibility from its mishandling of the Vietnam War and economic stagflation, the movement to overturn progress and halt advances in equity gained momentum.
-This backlash was fueled by an emerging political alignment between wealthy financial interests and ideological laissez faire economists supporting a neoliberal economic model.
-It found its expression first in the electoral campaigns of Barry Goldwater and President Nixon and most fully in the presidency of Ronald Reagan.
+Yet by the 1968 election of President Nixon, the White racial backlash was already in full swing.